QuantEcon/lecture-python-advanced.myst/lectures/match_transport.md

 ## Overview

+Optimal transport theory is studies how one (marginal) probabilty measure can be related to another (marginal) probability measure in an ideal way.

+The output of such a theory is a **coupling** of the two probability measures, i.e., a joint probabilty measure having those two  marginal probability measures.

 This lecture describes how Job Boerma, Aleh Tsyvinski, Ruodo Wang, and Zhenyuan Zhang  {cite}`boerma2023composite` used optimal transport theory to formulate and solve an equilibrium of a model in which wages and allocations of workers across jobs  adjust to match measures of  different types with measures of different types of occupations.